GiuseppeVarriale/ud-Catalog/README.md

               "Dress Shoes", "Boots", "Canvas Shoes")
 ```

+> [!CAUTION]
+> don't run  createCategories.py, if you want to populate with fake item to test app.

-1. If you want populate only the categories run the file createCategories.py, if you want populate categories and fake items for test don't run the createCategories.py, jump to step 2.
+1. If you want populate only the categories run the file createCategories.py, if you want populate categories and fake items for test **don't run**  createCategories.py, **jump** to step 2.
     > `$ python createCategories.py`

 2. If you want create some cateogories and items for test the app, run the file lotofthingdb.py